5 things everybody will be talking about from Eminem’s radioactive surprise album

 With your expertise and knowledge, but you’ll never be an artist

-He’s not just mad because of this one album, though, but because of the general direction his career seems to be going in.
+He’s not just mad because of this one album, though, but rather the general direction his career seems to be going in.
 On “Stepping Stone,” he gives an overview of his whole trajectory, dripping with vulnerability.

 Bacardi in hand, never thought the party would end